user-vika/odin-recipes/README.md

 This will be a simple recipe website to practice my HTML skills.
-The first commit was a little bumpy, wasn't sure where to enter the commit message - in the VCS or terminal.
+The first commit was a little bumpy, wasn't sure where to enter the commit message - in the VCS or terminal. on Oct 20, I finished my first recipe webpage and used best practices to link to the original website where the reciipe was published to give the author the proper credit.
+I used _blank and noopener noreferrer attributes to make the page safe from any potential security issues.
+It was FUN to see everything work.
+Now, off to commit to Github.